gutswright/documents/resume/may_2025.typ

 #list(
-  [Launched a cross-platform SaaS for home service businesses using the agile methodology and integrated with Jobber API for real-time lead management.], [Collaborated with founding team to develop software and supported 20+ active users; grew recurring revenue to \$359/month], [Spearheaded the back-end development and mobile app development], )
+  [Launched a cross-platform SaaS for home service businesses using the agile methodology and integrated with Jobber API for real-time lead management.], [Collaborated with founding team to develop software and supported 20+ active users; grew recurring revenue to \$359/month.], [Spearheaded the backend development and mobile app development.], )

 #let activities = (